Morwenn/poplar-heap/README.md

 ![Poplar containing 7 elements](https://cdn.rawgit.com/Morwenn/poplar-heap/master/graphs/poplar.png)

 Now, let us define a "poplar heap" to be a forest of poplars organized in such a way that the bigger poplars come first and the smaller poplars come last.
-Moreover, the poplars should be as big as they possinly can.
+Moreover, the poplars should be as big as they possibly can.
 For example if a poplar heap contains 12 elements, it will be made of 4 poplars with respectively 7, 3, 1 and 1 elements.
 Two properties of poplar heaps described in the original paper are worth mentioning: